frederickaplan/fdh/files/PART1/fdh-1-1.md

 Thanks notably to this hands-on approach, between 2010 and 2020, Digital Humanities expanded as a global multilingual phenomenon, beyond the english-speaking countries where it had first appeared.
 (Example: The Digital Humanities 2014 in Lausanne Call for Paper has been translated in 14 languages by volunteers.)

 ### 3.3.
 How to translate "Digital Humanities"
 This raised the question on how to translate the term Digital Humanities in other languages.
-In Italy, the term Informatica umanistica is still used although it is much closer to Humanities Computing than Digital Humanities.
+In Italy, the term "Informatica umanistica" is still used although it is much closer to Humanities Computing than Digital Humanities.

 In the French speaking world, there is still a quite intense debate.
 The official translation of Digital in French is “numérique”.
 So, many French researchers use the term “Humanités numériques”, as opposed to the english-influenced Humanités digitales.